-It sounds crazy right?
-Why would light help with acne, wrinkled skin, pigmentation and other skin ailments?
+It sounds crazy, right?
+So why would light help with acne, wrinkled skin, pigmentation, and other skin ailments?

-To understand the foundation of this, we can start with a fun fact: Our skins absorbs light just like it absorbs toxins and moisture.
+To understand the foundation of this, we can start with a fun fact: Our skin absorbs light just like it absorbs toxins and moisture.

 When we expose our skin to sunlight for an extended period of time, it results in sunburn.
-This is because the skin absorbs damaging UV rays, which inhibits cellular activity and damage the DNA, resulting in early signs of aging and even cancer.
+This is because the skin absorbs damaging UV rays, inhibiting cellular activity and damaging the DNA, resulting in early signs of aging and even cancer.

 So how do lights work?